nayanhajare/numbersystem/README.md

-ouput of the second prime odd and ven no is
-Prime no : [
+q8--ouput of the second prime odd and even no and sum of all prime no is is Prime no : [
   19, 23, 13, 31, 29,
    2, 11, 17,  5